SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at Burrell College of Osteopathic Medicine discussed a range of topics, including personal reflections on pursuing medicine, cultural awareness, handling challenging scenarios like dementia, and ethical considerations such as the rights surrounding insurance.
-Additionally, respondents mentioned encountering an MMI format with nondisclosure requirements, indicating a structured interview process with specific confidentiality expectations.
+Students said most difficult question asked at Burrell College of Osteopathic Medicine discussed a variety of topics including personal reflections on pursuing medicine, cultural awareness, handling challenging scenarios like dementia, and ethical considerations such as the rights to healthcare.
+Some respondents mentioned a nondisclosure agreement indicating an MMI format for the interview process at the institution.

 How long was the interview?